jprix/mms2FlexChat/README.md

 # Steps:

-1)  MMS Handler Function:  This twilio function will be called everytime a proxy interaction occurs- by using the Proxy Callback URI- the function will check to see if a MMS exists on the SMS message sent in.
+1)  mmsHandler.js:  This twilio function will be called everytime a proxy interaction occurs- by using the Proxy Callback URI- the function will check to see if a MMS exists on the SMS message sent in.

 You only need to upload/copy this Twilio function and configure your context params and npm pacakges.